-“After working close with farmers who were having trouble with furrow cracking and build up on the conventional rubber gauge and closing wheels I decided to come up with some changes to the gauge and closing system,” he said.
+“After working closely with farmers who were having trouble with furrow cracking and build-up on the conventional rubber gauge and closing wheels I decided to come up with some changes to the gauge and closing system,” he said.

 “Hopefully the changes will mean better productivity for the grower which is ultimately what it is all about.”